la2050/archive/_projects/2015/volunteer-glendora.md

 project_areas:
   - San Gabriel Valley
 maker_answers:
-  How do you plan to use these resources to make change?
-Mobilize for systems change: '0' How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' Organization(s) name(s): City of Glendora Organization(s) mailing address(es): '116 E. Foothill Blvd., Glendora, CA 91741' Organization(s) website(s): www.cityofglendora.org Organization(s) twitter handle(s): www.twitter.comm/cityofglendora Organization(s) facebook handle(s): www.facebook.com/cityofglendora.com Organization(s) instagram handle(s): ''
-  Please share the direct link for voters to sign up for your newsletter(s): 'http://www.ci.glendora.ca.us/i-want-to-/register-sign-up/for-enews'
-  EIN (for each organization): 95-6000715
-  'Describe your organization(s): Non-profit': '0'
-  'Describe your organization(s): For-profit': '0'
-  'Describe your organization(s): Government': '1'
-  'Describe your organization(s): Other': '0'
-  'Describe your organization(s): Specifics': ''
   'In one sentence, please describe what your organization does': >-
     The City of Glendora provides the citizens and business community with a full range of effective municipal services while maintaining our historical